sumanb007/System-Admin-Labs/Mail-Servers-setup.md

 ### 14.1 Common Failure Points — Both Environments

-The table below lists every point in the mail flow where delivery can fail, the symptom you will see, and how to diagnose and fix it.
+The table below lists every point in the mail flow where delivery can fail, the symptom we will see, and how to diagnose and fix it.

 #### Failure Point 1 — Browser Cannot Reach Webmail